 Is psoriasis contagious?

 No, people cannot catch psoriasis from someone else.

 What are some of the myths surrounding psoriasis?

 As psoriasis can be seen on the skin people will tend to speculate on what is wrong.
 They wonder if the lesions might be contagious, which they are not, or that the person who has psoriasis is unclean, overly nervous or high-strung.
 Sometimes they may believe the person who has the condition did something to cause psoriasis to appear but that, too, is false.

 What are the chances of getting psoriasis?

 It is not possible to predict who will get psoriasis.
 Heredity (the genetic transfer of features from parent to child) plays a role, but some people who have psoriasis have no obvious family history of psoriasis.

 Is there a cure for psoriasis?

 Not yet.
-Psoriasis is a disorder that most often needs lifelong treatment.
-And because there are so many different medications for the disorder, it may take some time before the right treatment or combination of treatments will work for an individual.
+Psoriasis is a chronic condition that most often requires lifelong treatment.
+And because there are so many different medications and treatment options, and no person is alike another, it may take some time before the right treatment or combination of treatments will work for an individual.
 Sometimes psoriasis becomes worse (called a flare) than at other times.
 In some cases, psoriasis can go away on its own for a period of time, which is known as a "spontaneous remission."